mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 #FIXED WIDTH TEXT FILE TOOLKIT

-Imagine this: You want to work with Open Data from a local/state/federal agency, but the specific data you want comes in only one format-- fixed width text file.
+Imagine this: You want to work with Open Data from a local/state/federal agency, but the specific data you want comes in only one format-- fixed width text files.

 Why couldn't it be JSON?

-Why couldn't it be XML?
+Or XML?

 Even if it were CSV you wouldn't be spending your afternoon writing custom code to:

 	* grab the field names from the header row
 	* do a series of string splits at a, b, c, d, etc. starting character positions
-	* loading the data into an array to encode/transform it to a more useful format
+	* loading the data into an array to encode/transform it to a more usable format

-I created the "Fixed Width Text File Toolkit" so I'd have a set of useful functions that could quickly and easily analyze a fixed width text file, grab the field names from the header row, "automagically" (sic) determine the starting character position for each data field, and then convert that data over to a more useful format.
+I created the "Fixed Width Text File Toolkit" so I'd have a set of useful functions that could quickly and easily analyze a fixed width text file, grab the field names from the header row, "automagically" (sic) determine the starting character position for each data field, and then convert that data into a multi-dimensional array.

 ## Contents